had2020/had2020/README.md

 - :paperclip: [My Resume/CV](https://google.com) - //todo
 - :email: hadrian.lazic@gmail.com

+---

 ### More stuff about me
 I’ve been working on a full tech stack since high school, and I’ve built a bunch of projects using common technologies that very relevant nowadays.
-I’m particularly skilled in Rust backend development with Python, Flask, OpenAI, Tensorflow, torch, and Django.
+I’m particularly skilled in Rust backend development with I love using Rust the most, and Python, Flask, OpenAI, Tensorflow, torch, and Django.
 I’m also comfortable with frontend development using React JS, HTML/CSS, and JavaScript.
 I’ve also used SQL databases in my projects and learned some handy SQLite tricks.
 Rust is always the best for me!

 I’m a huge fan of technology, especially DIY tech!
 But on a more chill note, I’m also really into coding and learning new tech.
 I’d love to get a tech job where I could work with a team of awesome people.

+---

-- Python - Flask - Django
+- Python - Flask - Django - Tensorflow - Numpy
-- Html/Css
+- Html/Css - Tailwind css
-- SQLite
+- SQLite -Postgre - MongoDB
 - Javascript - React JSX
 - C++ - Ncurses - QTK+
-- Rust - Iced - Rocket - Tauri - Dioxus - Glfw - Tokio - Threads - Minifb
+- ❤️ **Rust - Iced - Rocket - Tauri - Dioxus - Glfw - Tokio - Threads - Minifb - Crates - Serde - Tokio Reqwest - Actix -Anyhow -Chrono - Std - Quote - Syn - Rusttype -gl - Minifb -Freetype-rs - Tensorflow -Solana-program**

+---

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=had2020&hide=html&theme=transparent)